YanivGabay/cs-lectures-by-yaniv-gabay/OperatingSystems-C-SecondYear/lesson-13-sync/05-Multi-process-solutions.md

             while((number[other] != 0) && (number[other],other) < (number[me],me)); // wait until the other thread gets a number
             // you didnt know we can compare lexographically in C, right? :)

+        }
+        //only after we check with all other threads, we can enter the critical section
          //critical section
          //do something
         number[me] = 0;
         //end of critical section
-        }
+        //than we go back to choosing our number
     }
     return NULL;
 }